Crispy Orange Tofu Recipe (The Best Vegan Chinese-Style Dinner)

 Set aside 20-30 minutes until the block has released all its water.

-Now that the tofu released all its water cut into cubes of 1 cm/4 inch, or pull apart roughly to mimic chicken texture even more.
+Now that the tofu released all its water cut into cubes of 1 cm/0.4 inch, or pulled apart roughly to mimic chicken texture even more.

 While the tofu cubes are baking, prepare the sweet orange sauce.